prateekkumarweb/prateekkumar.in-archive/content/talk/hpc-on-hotrg-seminar.md

 url_video = ""
 url_code = ""

-# Does the content use math formatting?
-math = false

-# Does the content use source code highlighting?
-highlight = true

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]